yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/gin.md

 ## Overview

 In YugabyteDB, tables and secondary indexes are both [internally key-value stores][arch-persistence].
+Loosely speaking,

-For tables, the key-value store maps primary keys to the remaining columns.
+- a table's internal key-value store maps primary keys to the remaining columns.
-For secondary indexes, the key-value store maps index keys to primary keys.
+- a secondary index's internal key-value store maps index keys to primary keys.

 **Regular indexes index columns.**
 This makes queries with conditions on the columns more efficient.